fluttercandies/flutter_image_compress/README.md

 ### About EXIF information

-Using this library, EXIF information will be removed.
+Using this library, EXIF information will be removed by default.

-Although it will not be retained, over version 0.5.0, there will be the option of "automatic angle correction", which will be turned on by default.
+EXIF information can be retained by setting keepExif to true, but not `direction` information.